-Every employing unit in the State of Rhode Island shall post and maintain printed notices of such form and design and in such numbers containing such information as the Director, Department of Labor and Training, may determine to be necessary to administer the Employment Security Act and Temporary Disability Insurance Act.
+Every employing unit in the State of Rhode Island shall post and maintain printed notices of such form and design and in such numbers containing such information as the Director, Department of Labor and Training, may determine to be necessary to administer the Employment Security Act, R.I.
+Gen. Laws Chapters 28-42 through 28-44, and Temporary Disability Insurance Act, R.I.
+Gen Laws Chapters 28-39 through 28-41.
 Such notices shall be posted in conspicuous places where the workers' services are performed.